island-is/island.is/libs/service-portal/regulations-admin/README.md

 Once everything is running, open <http://localhost:4200/minarsidur/reglugerdir-admin> and enjoy.

+## Downloading PDFs

+Too be able to download PDF files, also start:

+`yarn start download-service`

+PDFs are downloaded by:

+* Requesting a download via `downloadRegulation` with the regulation id as input
+* If the requested regulation is a draft regulation, returns a object with a `download-service` url and a boolean that marks it as a download-service file
+* `download-service` fetches all required data from the admin db and posts to the API server which returns a base64 of the PDF

+For non-draft regulations, it should go straight to the public API for the PDF, this is not implemented.

 ## Running unit tests

 Run `nx test service-portal-regulations-admin` to execute the unit tests via [Jest](https://jestjs.io).